YonatanGM/Barnes-Hut/README.md

 - A second half-step velocity update is performed to finalize the integration step.
 - Accelerations are calculated for each body based on the updated global positions using the Barnes-Hut algorithm.
 - Global kinetic and potential energies are calculated by summing contributions from all ranks using `MPI_Allreduce`.
 - Each rank writes VTP files for its assigned bodies, while the root rank manages updates to the PVD file that aggregates all outputs.
-Synchronization across ranks is enforced using `MPI_Barrier`.

 The acceleration calculations, position, and velocity updates are parallelized with OpenMP.
 We tried parallel octree construction on multiple threads but didn't see performance gains (performs similarly or slightly worse).